MiraZzle/NSWI130/milestone_2/qualities.md

 ## **Availability**

+#### Matěj Foukal

 1. **Database High Availability**

     - Both the **Enrollment Database** and **Log Database** must support replication and failover mechanisms.

+#### Ladislav Nagy

 2. **Viewing of statistics not denied by Enrollment part failure** - **FAILED**
     - **Context:** During the high intensity enrollment the demand is higher than expected and some part of the Enrollment system fails or is very slow to respond, when this happends the enrollment statistics are usefull to have more data to immediatelly adress the issue, this data can be needed by computer (for automatic scalling) or human.
     - **Stimulus:** A system operator or the system itself wants to get the .
     - **Response:** Because viewing and computation from the statistics is isolated from the logic that saves them the ability to get these statistics is not hindered by the slowness or failure of the Enrollment application part.
     - **Response Measure:** There should be **0s** or no downtime to get the statistics when the Enrollment is overrequested.